-YouTube has a film clip which has Ahmed Deedat speaking to an obviously Muslim audience.
+YouTube has a film clip which has Ahmed Deedat (1918-2005) speaking to an obviously Muslim audience.
 In it he issues a challenge to anybody to give a single verse where Jesus claims to be God.
 Contrary to what Mr Deedat and the many Muslim apologists insist, that Jesus never once claimed to be God, a simple reading of the gospels will show their claim to be ignorance and wishful thinking at best.
 But they have to say this because the Qur’an only has Jesus as a prophet.
 And in the Qur’an, Allah states that he has no son and pronounces a curse on all who say he does.
 It is understandable that they do not wish to disagree with their holy book, and nobody has a problem with that.
 If they profess Islam, then they must do what Muslims do and believe what Muslims believe.
 If they didn’t, they would be unfaithful to their religion.
-But Mr Deedat and the multitude of Muslim apologists go much further than that and claim that Jesus never said he was God.
+But Mr Deedat and the multitude of Muslim apologists go much further than that and claim that the Jesus of the Bible never said he was God.
 They speak with an assumed and assured authority about a holy book which isn’t theirs.
 They claim to know all about the central figure in the Bible – Jesus Christ.
 And they cherry-pick verses from the Bible which they vainly think bolster their claims; but these verses are taken out of their context and do not mean what these Muslims would have them to mean.

 Mr Deedat can’t learn anything from the Bible because he disbelieved before he’d even turned the cover; he cannot and will not hear what God might say to him because his only reason for opening its pages is to tear them apart.
 He knows nothing about God or the Bible, but in his pride and arrogance he thinks he knows it all.
 Even the best Muslim apologists reveal a wrong understanding of the bible and promote wrong theology.
 But this is to be expected because their sources are all from enemies of the gospel and they don’t read the works of scholars who believe that the bible, despite its seeming discrepancies, is the preserved word of God.
 Instead of doing honest and legitimate research by reading the defences of the Bible and not just the criticisms of it, they only take those books which support their preconceived unbelieving views and reject all else.
 So of course they’re going to see the Bible as a hotch-potch of errors which can’t be relied on.
 And this, no doubt, characterises Ahmed Deedat